lpetrulio/fpga-pwm-duty-cycle/README.md

 # FPGA PWM Duty Cycle Control

 This project implements a **Pulse Width Modulation (PWM) generator** in Verilog, where the **duty cycle is controlled via push buttons**.
-The PWM output drives an LED to change brightness dynamically.
+The PWM output drives an LED to change length that LED is on/off dynamically.

 ## 🛠 Features
 - **Push-button controlled PWM duty cycle** (increments/decrements by 5%).